mab923/finalteamproject/README.md

 ![](pics/corr.png)
 This correlation matrix displays the correlation coefficients between the variables we created in our EDA process.
-More analysis.

 ![](pics/p1.png)
 This graph depicts the returns of our 3 chosen securities after a interest rate hike.
 The time variable on the bottom depicts the days leading up to the rate change and the days following.
-Some analysis here
+Note the sharp increases in returns in the 1-2 days surronding the announcement of a rate increase.

 <br><br>
 ![](pics/p2.png)
 <br><br>
 This graph is similar to the one above but depicts the returns after a decrease in interest rates.
+Its interesting that the decrease in returns surronding the announcement date is not nearly as sharp as the increases.
+This could be due to investors reluctance to sell assets but willingness to buy new securities.
 <br><br>